saurabh48782/Movie_Review_Prediction/README.md

  - Stemming/Lemmitization: Converting words into their base form to reduce redundancy.
  - Vocab/Feature Vector creation
 #### Used Naive Bayes classifier to learn from the Vocab/Feature vector and classify the reviews as positive or negative.
- - used Multinomial and Multivariate Bernoulli Naive Bayes classification algorithms.
+ - used Multinomial Naive Bayes and Multivariate Bernoulli Naive Bayes classification algorithms.